klodnickik/swi_for_spacetraders/README.md

 - add information about location for each ship location (on status page)
 - activate support for survey
 - support for jumps between systems
+- add information about cost of new ship
+- after db implementation, estimated cost of products in inventory

 ### major changes
-- login screen
-- registartion of new agent / deleting the previous account
 - automation of tasks, probably will require database support

 ## instalation